nro2/prod-coc-server/README.md

 3. run npm start from the prod-coc-client project
 4. To access the database directly use the command `docker exec -it coc_postgres psql -U coc`

+## Help

+**Help!
+The database is displaying strange behavior**

+The database container might be logging
+`error: relation <table> already exists`, or that a relation already exists.
+This could be because it is out of sync with the current schema or data.

+There is the possibility that the database container might be cached, such that when it is spun up again it still holds outdated information that is incompatible with the current schema or data.

+To fix this, the nuclear option is to delete all of the docker images.
+You can do this by running `docker system prune`.

+A less abrasive option would be to:

+- List the docker images in your machine with `docker images`
+- Verify that there is a `postgres` image in the results
+- Make a note of the `postgres` image IMAGE ID
+- Remove the image via `docker rmi <IMAGE-ID> --force`

+**Help!
+There are Knex MySQL warnings when running `npm install`**

+According to [this thread](https://github.com/knex/knex/issues/3512) on GitHub issues, the problem should be solved by updating to the latest `npm`.

+To update to latest, run `npm install -g npm`.